 If heritage and history are more your thing, it’ll definitely take more than one day out to see everything!

 There are plenty of museums and galleries to wander round as well.
 Aberystwyth is home to the National Library of Wales and Ceredigion Museum; both host regular exhibitions and events.
-Machynlleth is home to the Museum of Modern Art Machynlleth and the Owain Glyndŵr Centre.
+Machynlleth is home to the Museum of Modern Art Machynlleth.
 The Narrow Gauge Railway Museum is based in Tywyn, Barmouth Sailor’s Institute is a lovely place to escape the busy town, and Porthmadog has its own Maritime Museum.

 The Cambrian Line is a railway enthusiast’s dream destination.

 This area of Wales is world famous for its historic narrow gauge steam railways, many originally built to support the slate quarrying industry.
 Heritage railways you can visit along the route include the Vale of Rheidol in Aberystwyth, the Talyllyn Railway in Tywyn (which kick-started the railway preservation movement in 1951), and the Fairbourne Miniature Railway.